securifimy/Securifi/README.md

 Run `make init` to prepare the development environment.

-You will need this to build AdGuard Home:
+You will need this to build Securifi:

  *  [Go](https://golang.org/dl/) v1.20 or later;
  *  [Node.js](https://nodejs.org/en/download/) v16 or later;